-Filter, regulator, lubricator (FRL) assemblies are pre-packaged or modular assemblies of common configurations of air filters, pressure regulators, lubricators, and gauges.
+Filter, regulator, lubricator (FRL) assemblies are pre-packaged or modular assemblies of air filters, pressure regulators, lubricators, and gauges.
 Air leaving a compressor is hot, dirty, and wet and can cause damage to equipment and tools if it is not treated.

-Pressure Regulators control fluid pressure in compressed air systems.
-Regulators are also known as PRVs (pressure reducing valves).
-Pressure regulators maintain a constant output pressure regardless input pressure variations and demands made on the system by downstream components.
+Pressure regulators control fluid pressure in compressed air systems.
+Regulators are also known as pressure reducing valves (PRVs).
+Pressure regulators maintain a constant output pressure regardless of input pressure variations and demands made on the system by downstream components.

-Downstream equipment flow and pressure requirements are used to properly size the correct regulator and lubricator for the application.
+Downstream equipment flow and pressure requirements determine the correct regulator and lubricator for the application.
 Manufacturers offer flow characteristics charts on their products to help chose the correct combination of regulators and lubricators.

 - Regulator type